 Setting the MCE0 bit (SCON0.5) of a slave processor configures its UART such that when a stop bit is received, the UART will generate an interrupt only if the ninth bit is logic 1 (RB80 = 1) signifying an address byte has been received.
 In the UART interrupt handler, software will compare the received address with the slave's own assigned 8-bit address.
 If the addresses match, the slave will clear its MCE0 bit to enable interrupts on the reception of the following data byte(s).
-Slaves that weren't addressed leave their MCE0 bits set and do not generate interrupts on the reception of the following data byte(s) addressed slave resets its MCE0 bit to ignore all transmissions until it receives the next address byte.
+Slaves that weren't addressed leave their MCE0 bits set and do not generate interrupts on the reception of the following data bytes, thereby ignoring the data.
+Once the entire message is received, the addressed slave resets its MCE0 bit to ignore all transmissions until it receives the next address byte.